Crystal Orientation as Coordinate Transformation edit page

 phi1 Phi phi2

-It should also be noted, that orientations are sensitiv with respect to the alignment of the Euclidean reference frame \(\vec X\), \(\vec Y\), \(\vec Z\) with respect to the crystal axes \(\vec a\), \(\vec b\) and \(\vec c\).
-This issue is discussed in more detail in the topic The crystal reference system.
+It should also be noted, that orientations are sensitive with respect to the alignment of the Euclidean reference frame \(\vec X\), \(\vec Y\), \(\vec Z\) with respect to the crystal axes \(\vec a\), \(\vec b\) and \(\vec c\).
+This issue is discussed in more detail in the topic Crystal Reference Frames.